akaterra/exp4/docs/README.md

 ##### Example:

-There is a project with two targets (environment) - "dev" and "stg".
+There is a project "x" with two targets (environments) - "dev" and "stg".

 "dev" target defines two streams:
   * serviceA - is an associated GitHub repo "service-a", branch "dev"